 - Puncture wounds

 It is critical to obtain necessary medical treatment as soon as possible following a dog bite.
 Given the significant risk of infection, failing to address these wounds immediately can cause your condition to worsen.
-Once you have addressed your medical needs, a New Hampshire dog bite lawyer could help you recover compensation for these injuries.
+Once you have addressed your medical needs, a New Hampshire dog bite lawyer could help you recover compensation for these personal injuries in New Hampshire.

 The damages available in a dog bite lawsuit correspond with the severity of the injuries.
 These damages can cover not only medical expenses but also the loss of any personal property caused by the dog.
 This can include the cost of livestock or other pets.
 Common damages include: